SamanShafigh/atomic-react/README.md

+Review Note: After using this pattern for few months I think the separation of components into atoms/molecules/organisms is not a good idea since you and other developers always facing these question:

+### Is this componnet an atom or a molecule?

+Instead I think it is better to define and abstract your UI componnets in a more meanningfull way.
+In a way that you dont need to ask question or feel guilty about whether you defined your commponent in the right place.

+For example in this https://github.com/SamanShafigh/react-fondations project I've grouped my UI elements in a folder called `elements` (which you can organize it using lernajs) in a same way as ant-design did

 # atomic-react

 The aim of this document is to cover some best practices and design patterns of implementing a large application using atomic component design principles in React/Redux libraries.